Megdadi/Houses-priceses_analysies/README.md

 # Houses-Regression
-Expand their skill set before trying a featured competition.
-Regression techniques like random forest and gradient boosting
+Expand students skill set such as  Regression techniques like random forest and gradient boosting.